jakeegan/Blink-Controlled-Speech-Synthesizer/README.md

 ```
 git clone https://github.com/jakeegan/Blink-Controlled-Speech-Synthesizer
 ```
-Open PyCharm
+1. Open PyCharm
-Start a new project
+2. Start a new project
-Set project location to where you cloned the repo Select "New environment using" and choose "Virtualenv" from the drop down menu Click create
+3. Set project location to where you cloned the repo
+4. Select "New environment using" and choose "Virtualenv" from the drop down menu
+5. Click create
-Double click "__main__.py"
+6. Double click "__main__.py"
-It will say "Package requirements are not satisfied" Click install requirements
+7. It will say "Package requirements are not satisfied"
+8. Click install requirements
-Right click "__main__.py"
+9. Right click "__main__.py" and click run
-Click run

 ### Without PyCharm
 Clone this repo: